dpak11/tokeniser/README.md

-// Create a Signed Token and return the token, but do not attach it to Authorisation Header
+// Create a Signed Token and return the token, but do not attach it to Header

 app.post('/createtoken', (req, res) => {
     const { name, admin } = req.body;